 - Position yourself, or your firm, as an expert or thought leader through content marketing

 Consistently doing what we say we will do is the cornerstone of establishing reliability.
 It exists in the realm of our actions.
-Based upon the actions you take, reliability is built over time.
+Based on the actions you take, reliability is built over time.
 But it can be destroyed in an instant.